-Many students choose to earn a specialized Masters degree in education by pursuing a major such as: curriculum and instruction, school counseling, school psychology, administration, special education, and higher education.
+Many students choose to pursue an MA in a specialized degree area.
+Specialties would include curriculum and instruction, administration and leadership, special education or higher education.
 Other students use the M.Ed as a preparatory degree for a doctoral degree such as the Ed.D. or the Ph.D. in education.

-Master's degrees in education programs commonly require students to complete a research thesis under the guidance of a faculty member; on-site or fieldwork requirements are also common.
-Applicants to Masters in Education programs must also have a bachelor's degree to be eligible for admission; this may need to be a Bachelors in Education or a related field.
+Education programs commonly require students to complete a research thesis under the guidance of a faculty member; on-site or fieldwork requirements are also common.
+Applicants to a Masters in Education must also have a bachelor's degree to be eligible for admission.
+This may need to be a Bachelors in Education or a related field.

 Some states require teachers to have a master's degree in education.
 In other states, teachers enroll in Master of Education (M.Ed.) programs for professional development.
 In either case, the program generally consists of approximately 30-45 credit hours and might result in salary increases and/or licensure renewal.
 The typical Master’s degree in education takes 2 to 3 years to complete, though some universities offer online Master’s degrees that can be earned in as few as 12 to 18 months, or even just 1 year M.Ed. programs.

 FUN FACT: Often, high school teachers are required to complete annual professional development classes to maintain their license.
 Some states require teachers to complete a master’s degree in education after receiving their certification[i].